-In this study, the product-indicator approach is used as suggested by Henseler and Fassott (2010) in Smart PLS to estimate the moderating effect of gender on the relationship between organizational factors and the intrapreneurial
+In this study, the product-indicator approach is used, as suggested by Henseler and Fassott (2010), in Smart PLS to estimate the moderating effect of gender on the relationship between organisational factors and intrapreneurial behaviour of academicians (managerial support, flexible organisational structure, favourable organisational culture, and recognition of intrapreneurial activity) and the intrapreneurial behaviour of academicians.
+Table 7 shows the moderating effects of gender on the relationship between the organisational factors and intrapreneurial behaviour of academicians.

-Hypothesis Relationship Beta Value STDEV T-value p-value Decision GenderMS > IBA 0.196 0.033 5.838 0.000 Supported GenderFOS > IBA -0.069 0.023 3.037 0.000 Supported Н5 GenderFOC > IBA -0.032 0.024 1.334 0.002 Supported GenderRIA > IBA 0.113 0.029 4.403 0.182 Not supported
+Hypothesis Relationship Beta Value STDEV T-value p-value Decision GenderMS >IBA 0.196 0.033 5.838 0.000 Supported GenderFOS > IBA -0.069 0.023 3.037 0.000 Supported H9 GenderFOC > IBA -0.032 0.024 1.334 0.002 Supported GenderRIA > IBA 0.113 0.029 4.403 0.182 Not supported